briancullinan/morpheus/README.md

 desktop windows all in one.

 #### There are 2 separate use cases for home grown automation

+After spending countless hours programming this use case, I realized the only reason no one has made automation simpler, is simply because, no one else can.
+So I must do it, grass roots design.

 ### #2 More common